Le texte figurant ci-dessous constitue la codification la plus récente en date du 9 oct. 2024.

 2Maximum capacity of licensed premises

-9.1Categories of licence holders that may sell liquor with delivery and takeout food orders
+9.1Sale of liquor with delivery and takeout food orders

 10Consumption in licensed premises